 You see this when nurses swap war stories and try to out-do each other with the most horrific conditions they endured to change a bedpan.
 Really?

-The only thing that this kind of thinking does is make nurses feel small and inferior.
-After all who wants to listen to the advice the overworked, burnt out worker bee that every one is barking orders at?
+The only thing that this kind of thinking does is to make nurses feel small and inferior.
+After all, who wants to listen to the advice the overworked, burnt out worker bee that everyone is barking orders at?

 You don’t have to be exhausted and burnt out.
 There are other ways to make money in nursing.
 We need more nursing role models who are strong, confident leaders who aren’t afraid of making money.